-In the Tawe valley the concentrations at Pontardawe Tawe Terrace have shown a year upon year increase from 2011 to 2014, followed by a decrease in 2015.
+In the Tawe valley the concentrations at Pontardawe Tawe Terrace showed a year upon year increase from 2011 to 2014, followed by a decrease in 2015.
 Abatement processes at the industrial facility impacting on the Pontardawe Tawe Terrace station were introduced in November 2013.
-Concentrations continued to increase in 2014, but have decreased in 2015 to levels equivalent to those observed in 2011, the first year of monitoring at Tawe Terrace.
+Concentrations continued to increase in 2014, then decreased in 2015 to levels equivalent to those observed in 2011, the first year of monitoring at Tawe Terrace.
+However in 2016 concentrations rose again to a new high for the site.
+It is considered likely that problems with abatement at the industrial facility during the second half of the year contributed significantly to the high annual average.
 The 'South Wales Nickel Working Group' continues to work to investigate and agree actions to reduce these concentrations in future.